dexhrestha/neuronepal/experiments/mental-nav/src/README.md

 Through behavioral analysis and psychophysics we aim to identify the subjects who use cognitive maps and learn how they can scale in different time scales.

-## 2. Temporal Reproduction Task

-Through this task we want to understand the scaling of temporal